typograph/pysimiam/doc/coursera.rst

    .. figure:: week-5-part-4.png

    Notice that the controller still switches, but less often than before.
 Also, it now switches to the blended controller (cyan line).
-Depending on how you set ``obj.d_unsafe`` and ``obj.d_at_obs``, the number of switches and between which controllers the supervisor switches may change.
+Depending on how you set ``self.d_unsafe`` and ``self.d_at_obs``, the number of switches and between which controllers the supervisor switches may change.
 Experiment with different settings to observe their effect.